dvnf10cpp/Litecartes/README.md

 ![mockup](./public/mockup.png)

 Litecartes is an application made to aim address Sustainable Development Goals point 4, Quality Education.
-With our gamification application product, we aim to increase the literacy level and critical thinking of the future generations
+With our gamification application product, we aim to increase the literacy level and critical thinking of the future generations.

 ## Team Members
 #### Team Name : ```Kusushi```